 What is the Statute of Limitations on Domestic Violence in Ohio?

-The statute of limitations on domestic violence in Ohio is 6 years if it is a felony allegation and it is 2 years if it is a misdemeanor allegation.
+The statute of limitations on domestic violence in Ohio is six years if it is a felony allegation and it is two years if it is a misdemeanor allegation.
 Once the statute of limitations has passed, you can no longer press charges even if it was true.

 Highly Recommended by Past Clients